ZachSaucier/sveltekit-blog/src/lib/posts/2025/creators-and-curators-dilemma.md

 However, I often have a desire to share more from other areas of my life.
 One example is sharing music that I found and liked recently.
 Another is dog videos, which I share privately with my wife but others might also like my highly curated dog videos.

 But I think it'd be pretty silly to post those things to my professional social media accounts because people don't follow me for that content.
 Furthermore, if people did want to find the alternative content that I post like my music likes or dog videos, why would they follow me when I primarily make web dev posts?
-I call this the creator's dilemma.
+I call this the creator's niche dilemma.

+TODO the dilemma of creator's

 Relatedly, but on the other side of posting, there's a _lot_ of people who post high quality web dev posts that I'd like to see.
 But many of those authors also post content outside of web dev that I don't care about.
 In small portions I don't mind but when they post non-tech posts regularly, I often don't find it worth the follow.
 I call this the curator's dilemma.